-Little Buckeye Children’s Museum, Mansfield
+Little Buckeye Children’s Museum in Mansfield

 This hands-on attraction is packed with 28 interactive exhibits for your spring breaker to play and learn using their imagination.
 Perfect for ages 2-12, Little Buckeye Children’s Museum‘s activities include digging for dinosaur bones, learning to be a dentist and exploring a miniature grocery store.
 Bring your kids to give their minds a work out throughout spring break!

-Play: CLE, Avon
+Play: CLE in Avon

 This 25,000 square foot American Ninja Warrior-Style indoor adventure park will have the kids entertained for hours.
-Build confidence by having them master the climbing wall, make their way through the ropes course, and breeze down the zipline.
+Build confidence by having them master the climbing wall, make their way through the ropes course and breeze down the zipline.
 Play: CLE is the perfect combination between fun and fitness making for a memorable spring break activity.

-Malabar State Park, Lucas
+Malabar State Park in Lucas

 As a former home of the Pulitzer Prize-winning author, Louis Bromfield, Malabar State Park will transport your kiddos back in time.
 Take a tour through the historic home where Humphrey Bogart and Lauren Bacall married or view the farm animals before exploring the surrounding grounds rich with gardens and wildlife.

-Cuyahoga Valley National Park, Peninsula
+Cuyahoga Valley National Park in Peninsula

 Get the kids outdoors for spring break and explore Ohio’s National Park!
 With 33,000 acres and multiple, year-round excursions, the Cuyahoga Valley provides a tranquil escape for nature lovers and outdoor lovers alike.
 For a challenge, hike over to the 60-foot high Brandywine Falls, a gorgeous setting for spring break photo ops!